 If you are applying to be a supervisor, you will need to verify that you have met the additional educational requirements.

 You will need to include an application fee with your materials.
-The fee is $100 for each of the three levels.
+The fee is $200 for each of the three levels; a $38 background check fee is also assessed.

 If you haven’t yet met all the educational requirements, the board will send you a letter explaining what you have yet to do.
 If you fail to fill out the application fully, however, the board will return it to you.